toyotaracing94/drowsiness-detection/README.md

 3. FastAPI

 ### Model
-The model we are using to detect the pose estimation is [Mediapipe.](https://github.com/google-ai-edge/mediapipe).
+The model we are using to detect the pose estimation is [Mediapipe](https://github.com/google-ai-edge/mediapipe).
 It's easy to use, and cross-compatible and run pretty fast on x64 platfrom.

 ### Computer Vision
 For the computer vision manipulation, we are using your old friend OpenCV.
 Really no question asked for this

 ### Backend
 At first, I want to expose the API using C# ASP .NET platform.
-But it semes that will make more work, that's why I used [FastAPI](https://fastapi.tiangolo.com/) where it was already in the same environment as the Model and Computer Vision.
+But it seems that doing this will just make more work, that's why I decided used [FastAPI](https://fastapi.tiangolo.com/) where it was already in the same environment as the Model and Computer Vision libraries.
 But maybe some of you will ask who already familiar with Flask, why not Flask or any other stuff?
 Well it's not like I hate flask, but I was searching a framework that already have OpenAPI built into them and FastAPI already meet that requirements.

 ## Project Structure